Guidance for medical examiners when assessing a patient for either a general topic or condition – Cataract.

 Unfavourable

-- Failure to meet standards
+- Failure to meet visual requirements despite surgery and corrective lenses

 - Functional impairment

 - Monovision (where one eye is corrected for near and the other for distance vision.
-Spectacles are required to restore binocular vision).
+Spectacles are required to restore binocular vision)

-Pilot and controller information
+Pilot and Controller Information

 - Any change in condition must be reported to the DAME